k0T0z/shader-gen/README.md

 - Check my final report: https://docs.google.com/document/d/1ahKWo3m9fgqAfR9a3cqaIA08Sns05O68nhalpMNjDd8/edit?usp=sharing
 - Check my post-final post my blog for more details: https://k0t0z.github.io/gsoc24-blog/blog/2024/10/13/after-google-summer-of-code-2024-google-protocol-buffers-technology.html

+> [!NOTE]
+> You might be wondering when this will integrated into RGM, right?
+What?
+I can't hear you!

 ## Diffs from RadialGM

 - Improved the integration of the Google Protocol Buffers.
 There are some features inside Google Protocol Buffers' API that are not used in RadialGM.